J.D., with high honors (graduating first in class), University of North Carolina School of Law; Order of the Coif

 - American Bar Association (ABA)

-- Appointed by the ABA President to the Standing Committee on Lawyers’ Professional Liability (2015-Present)
+- Chair, ABA Standing Committee on Lawyers’ Professional Liability (2019-Present)

 - Defense Research Institute

 - Received International Municipal Lawyers Association's Amicus Service Award for advocacy in the Supreme Court (2017, 2018, and 2019)

 - Named by The Legal 500 US a "recommended lawyer" in Insurance Law (2014-2016, 2018) and Supreme Court and Appellate Law (2015, 2019)

 - Named one of DC's "Super Lawyers" for Appellate by Super Lawyers magazine (2013-2018)